-Performance indicators are calculated using time weighted average method in terms of Regulation 22 of the SEBI (Portfolio Managers) Regulation, 2020 as amended from time to time.
+Performance indicators are calculated using "Time Weighted Rate of Return" method in terms of Regulation 22 of the SEBI (Portfolio Managers) Regulation, 2020 as amended from time to time.
 The below returns are net of management fees and any other charges levied by the Portfolio Manager.